 - Along with it, you can increase or decrease decimal places by clicking on the icons as shown below.

 - Following, use the AutoFill tool to get the Annual Growth Rate in the cell range D6:D14.

 - Now, insert this formula in cell E5.

-- Lastly, press Enter and you will get the Average Annual Population Growth Rate.
+- Lastly, press Enter and you will get the Average Annual Growth Rate (AAGR).

-Read More: How to Calculate Population Proportion in Excel (with Easy Steps)
+Read More: How to Calculate Population Mean in Excel

 2. Compound Annual Population Growth Rate Estimation in Excel

 Another efficient process is to calculate the compound annual growth rate in terms of population.
 We can do this by using a regular formula and the XIRR function.
 Let us see how they work.

 2.1.
 Use Regular Formula